-The Covid-19 pandemic has impacted business and economic growth.
+The Covid-19 pandemic and ongoing economic conditions has impacted business and economic growth.
 It has also changed the way businesses engage.
 The pandemic has accelerated the adoption of new technology and has changed patterns of work.
-This has implementations for the exchange of knowledge and business innovation.
-The City of Sydney is responding to these challenges by rethinking how we engage with this sector.
+This has implications for the exchange of knowledge and business innovation.
+The City of Sydney is responding to these challenges and is actively engaging with this sector to meet their needs.